adam4321/Bug-tracker/README.md

 # Software Bug Tracker

-Application for adding cataloging software bugs and assigning them to one or more programmers to be fixed.
-It displays the percentage of open bugs for each programmer and for the overall bug list, to allow the users to understand the backlog.
+This is an application for cataloging software bugs and assigning them to one or more programmers to be fixed.
+To allow the users to understand the backlog, the interface displays the percentage of open bugs for each programmer and also for the overall bug list.

 The application uses Handlebars to server-side render each of its pages and then vanilla JavaScript on the client-side